US, allies pledge unity on Russia; to do what isn't as clear

 Associated Press

-WASHINGTON (AP) — President Joe Biden has rallied European allies to pledge as one that they will take tough measures against Russia if it rolls troops into Ukraine.
-But when it comes to what exactly the United States and Europe are willing to do, the allies don’t look as ringingly united.
+WASHINGTON (AP) — President Joe Biden largely has rallied European allies to pledge as one that they will take tough measures against Russia if it rolls troops into Ukraine.
+But when it comes to what exactly the United States and Europe are willing to do, the allies haven’t looked as united.

 Militarily, for example, the United States, Turkey and Britain have stood out for supplying or agreeing to supply anti-tank missiles, armed drones, naval warships and other weapons, along with money to help Ukraine build its defenses.
-But key ally Germany appears averse to any such direct military aid — so much so that a British military flight taking weapons to Ukraine on Monday flew around German airspace rather than taking the most direct route through it.
+A British military flight taking weapons to Ukraine on Monday flew around German airspace rather than taking the most direct route through it.
+German officials suggested Wednesday that the issue was their paperwork requirement for such overflights rather than any allied dispute over arming Ukraine.

-While Biden has warned Russian President Vladimir Putin of economic consequences “like none he’s ever seen” if Russia invades Ukraine, some major European allies have demonstrated less enthusiasm for huge economic penalties, which could damage some European economies, or put in jeopardy the Russian natural gas Europeans need to stay warm this winter.
+Biden has warned Russian President Vladimir Putin of economic consequences “like none he’s ever seen” if Russia invades Ukraine.
+But some major European allies have demonstrated less enthusiasm for huge economic penalties, which could damage some European economies or put in jeopardy the Russian natural gas that Europeans need to stay warm this winter.

 During weeks of intense diplomacy, Russian leaders have dismissed the allies’ pledge of a united stand against Russia.
-In reality, Foreign Minister Sergey Lavrov protested, it’s the U.S. calling the shots, the Europeans falling in line.
+In reality, Foreign Minister Sergey Lavrov insisted, it’s the U.S. calling the shots.

-And if talk of unity and the promises of repercussions is making Putin think twice, he’s not showing it.
+If the show of unity and the promises of repercussions have made Putin think twice, he’s not showing it.

 Russia has sent some 100,000 troops toward the Ukrainian border, and U.S. officials said Tuesday they believed Russia was capable of launching an attack.
-Secretary of State Antony Blinken was making a hastily planned trip to Ukraine and Germany ahead of talks with Lavrov in Geneva on Friday.
+Secretary of State Antony Blinken was in Kyiv on Wednesday, urging Ukraine and Europe to remain united.

-European Union leaders see Russia as trying to sow discord among the 27-nation EU, the United States and NATO.
-By last week, they were congratulating themselves on avoiding that trap.
+Even so, French President Emmanuel Macron gave one of the first public signals of a potential split.
+In a speech in Strasbourg, Macron called for a sweeping “European proposal” that would build a new security order on the continent to deal with Russia.

+“We will ensure that Europe’s voice is heard,” Macron said.
+France had been an early skeptic of U.S. warnings on Russian moves toward Ukraine, and it was unclear if Macron’s call would rally other allies.

+Top officials believe Putin has tried to divide the 27-nation bloc, the United States and NATO — which also has 21 EU members — with his security demands.

-“The United States didn’t play their game,” EU foreign policy chief Josep Borrell said.
+“The United States didn’t play their game,” EU foreign policy chief Josep Borrell said last week.
 “Russia wanted to divide us.
 They failed.”

-At least in words, the lining up of Europeans behind U.S. leadership has been a foreign policy success for the Biden administration after it led global allies in a withdrawal from Afghanistan with damaging results.
+At least in words, the lining up of Europeans behind U.S. leadership marked a foreign policy success for the Biden administration after it led global allies in a withdrawal from Afghanistan with damaging results.

-U.S. work nailing down European commitments against Russia if it invades will continue, said Sen. Chris Murphy, a Connecticut Democrat who traveled with Republican and Democratic senators to Kyiv to meet with Ukrainian leaders last weekend.
+U.S. work nailing down European commitments against Russia if it invades will continue, said Sen. Chris Murphy, D-Conn., who traveled with other senators to Kyiv to meet with Ukrainian leaders last weekend.

 “Right now there seems to be slightly greater interest coming from the United States on implementing tough multilateral sanctions than from Europe,” Murphy told reporters Monday.
 That’s “somewhat stunning to me, given the territorial integrity of Europe, not the United States, is at stake.”